-The Holidays are a delightful time of friends, family and often times way too much indulgence.
-The cookies, sugary drinks and heavy cream on top of the pie all adds up.
-The Holidays can leave us feeling heavier, with less energy.
+so you can reduce your need for post-holiday detoxing next year.
+The holidays can leave us feeling heavier, with less energy.
 Luckily, there are many detoxing methods that you can try to alleviate these feelings.
 Detoxes are gaining popularity due to their refreshing effects and cleansing qualities.
+Let's dive in.

 Sitting in a steam room or sauna releases toxins through the skin.
 Saunas are the oldest form of detoxing the body.
 Saunas date back to as early as the 12th century in Finland.
 Steam rooms also increase circulation and cleanse the internal organs through improved blood circulation.
 If you have indulged in too many alcoholic drinks and need some cleansing of your organs, bring some lemon water into the sauna with you.
 You can also mimic this in your bathtub.
 Whenever you are increasing your activity and sweating out toxins, be sure to replenish with plenty of fluids.